Renrek/weekend-redux-feedback-loop/README.md

 - [x] Admin Page
 - [x] This Read Me....
 - [x] Enable user to change data
-- [ ] Flag review entries
+- [x] Flag review entries

 ### Future Personal Stretch

- = [ ] Add a faster way of returning to review after editing - Conditional rendering of buttons once at
+ - [ ] Add a faster way of returning to review after editing - Conditional rendering of buttons once at
  - [ ] Refactor Radio Controls to be a mapped component
  - [ ] Check into Build
  - [ ] Host on renrek.com